 - Should not be misleading

 First of all fix your site so it fits the instructions above.
 When it has been fixed fill in this application form in order to whitelist your blog.
 Fill in your details and add exact URL’s to pages where you display the acceptable ads.
-If your site is accepted you will be added to the whitelist and ads on your site will then start showing to the Adblock users.
-Quick process and it will let you sleep better at night knowing that your text ads are displayed to all your visitors.
+If your site is accepted, you will be added to the whitelist and ads on your site will then start showing to the Adblock users.
+It’s a very quick process and it will let you sleep better at night knowing that your text ads are displayed to all your visitors.

 The process went very smoothly for me and my site was whitelisted.
 My text links to affiliate offers are working fine.
 I do not monetize with banner ads so I have no problem with that but for those of you monetizing with banners there are couple of options:

 - Make sure that any banner that is displayed on your blog fits within the guidelines above.
 No animation and sounds.
 Preferably text only and marked as ads.
 No pop-ups either.